manuelbassani/teched2025-XP264/README.md

 - The session content is provided *exclusively* on the SAP-Samples github, and many excercises have been implemented as CI/CD [Github Actions worflows](https://docs.github.com/en/actions/get-started/understand-github-actions) (GHA).
 - Security is paramount.
 With this, there is no more need to provide kubernetes and btp credentials when using those [github actions](https://docs.github.com/en/actions/concepts/security/openid-connect#benefits-of-using-oidc).
   - ✅ The Github Action workflows acting as the [OIDC provider](https://docs.github.com/en/actions/concepts/security/openid-connect).
-  - ✅ All the kubernetets environments in the landscape are configure to trust GitHub’s token identity provider.
-They come with the pre-configured OIDC applications leveraging the built-in OIDC shoot extension.
+  - ✅ All the kubernetets environments in the landscape are configured to trust GitHub’s token identity provider.
+They come with the pre-configured OIDC applications leveraging the built-in Gardener OIDC shoot extension.
   - ✅ SAP Cloud Identity Services acting as a platform IDP on the BTP side of the house has been federated with the Github actions OIDC Provider
   - ✅ As a result, the very short-lived [credentials](https://docs.github.com/en/actions/concepts/security/openid-connect#understanding-the-oidc-token) are being fetched and rotated automatically on the behalf of the repository user for both kubernetes and btp platform operations.